Century break: Rules

 A "century of centuries" refers to a total of 100 breaks of at least 100 points each.
 By December 2001, only 15 players had reached this milestone in professional snooker tournaments.
 With the increased occurrence of centuries compiled in professional competition in the past decades, another 27 players had achieved a "century of centuries" by October 2011, bringing the total to 42.
 By the end of the 2013–14 season, the total number of players reaching the 100 centuries threshold had increased to 52.
-By the end of the English Open in October 2018, there were 66 players that had reached the 100 century breaks marker.
+In October 2018, there were 66 players that had reached the 100 century breaks marker.
+As of November 2025, there are 90 players with 100 or more career centuries.

-List of players with 500 confirmed century breaks in professional competition
+Players with 500 or more

-The following players are reported to have passed 500 breaks and at least the given threshold above this.
+The following 15 players are reported to have made 500 or more confirmed century breaks in professional competition, and at least the given threshold above this.